I can help you plan a short layover, a long vacation and everything in between.

 The spring and fall are the most desirable times to visit NYC.
 Temperatures are mild and though there could be some rain, there is also plenty of sunshine making it a lovely time to walk neighborhoods and enjoy the many parks.
 In my opinion, the two best months to visit NYC are May and October, just prior to and after the peak summer travel season.

 If it is your first trip to the city I recommend staying in Manhattan.
-It has the most popular landmarks and sightseeing and because of that, it will reduce the amount of time you spend on the subway or in a car getting around.
+It has the most popular landmarks and sightseeing and because of that, it will reduce the amount of time you spend getting around.
 I like to maximize my time in the city and staying in Manhattan is one of the best ways to do that.

 If budget is a strong consideration for you when planning a trip (which it is for most people), I recommend determining your budget before you start planning.
 A trip to New York City can be expensive, but it doesn’t have to be.
 I’ve planned many trips to the city on a shoestring budget.